PomanoB/lsse/README.md

 4. Go to the directory with lsse and type "npm install" to install all Node.JS dependencies of the system.
 5. Use mongorestore tool to restore databases: "mongorestore backup" where backup is folder with directory serelex, contain files system.indexes.bson and words.bson.
 Downloadable here -- http://cental.fltr.ucl.ac.be/team/~panchenko/data/serelex/mongodb.tgz.
 6. Start the application: "node app".
-7. Use "node import" to import all CSV files, described in data_models.js to MongoDB
+7. Use "node import" to import all CSV files with semantic relations, described in data_models.js to MongoDB.
-8. Use "node generate_access_log [count] [file name]" to generate access log for JMeter with random data
+8. Use "node generate_access_log [count] [file name]" to generate access log for JMeter with random data.
-9. Use PORT environment variable to set port for using
+9. Use PORT environment variable to set port.

 API
 ---